Arcules Scales AI-driven Video Surveillance and Analytics Platform with SingleStore to Support Thousands of Global Users

 Arcules runs off of three SingleStore production database clusters using four nodes, located in the United States, Europe, and Japan.
 They are high availability, with active failovers.
 These databases are supported by several development clusters.

 The data moves from the user’s cameras and IoT devices through the Arcules edge appliance to the Arcules gateway, which is its on-premises Kubernetes cluster.
 The data gets converted into a specialized format, and the metadata is propagated via Google Bucket in GC.
 This process auto-triggers to feed the data via a pub/sub model API into SingleStore.
-The index allows Arcules to intelligently decide where to grab the data from: either the cloud or local systems.
+The index allows Arcules to intelligently decide where to grab the data from either the cloud or local systems.

+Arcules has a data-intensive platform, with 30 terabytes (TB) of data attached to the disks today, with 15-20 TB being utilized on a 30-day basis.
+A typical user channel has two-and-a-half gigabytes (GB) of video metadata.
 Users will request the data for specific timeframes.
 Arcules does gap and island analysis within SingleStore’s query language to generate data for the user, allowing them to quickly navigate through the video content without having to scrub the data.

-“When running certain types of queries, such as gap and island analysis, you’re trying to keep the data on the same node, so they don’t have to jump the nodes and go to the aggregators.
+As a multi-tenant, global solution serving users in 15 countries, it took a few months for Arcules to determine the right shard key to ensure that the data was distributed properly.
+When running certain types of queries, such as gap and island analysis, teams try to keep the data on the same node, so they don’t have to jump the nodes and go to the aggregators.
 That’s where the more intelligent time bucketing concept comes into play.
-We’re using it quite heavily inside SingleStore to do the gap and island analysis,” explained Rowe.
+Arcules is using this method quite heavily inside SingleStore to do the gap and island analysis.

 The queries that Arcules runs to produce this time bucket analysis are complex and resource-intensive.
 It’s a full analysis that looks at the patterns within certain time boundaries.
 It modifies the query to smooth out the video to account for any packet drops.
 If the time between one video and the next is within a few hundred milliseconds, it gets ignored.
 Otherwise, the system performs other processes on it, such as generating heat maps, verifying door access, and counting people in a room.